 Most parents do not relish back-to-school clothes shopping.
 The crowds and the cost create a less-than-enjoyable experience.
 I can’t fix the crowds, but I can help with the cost.

 Last year, I outfitted my two kids for the school year for less than $100 each.
 Considering many items easily sell for roughly $22 to $30 apiece, that’s a good deal.
 And yes, I did buy my children more than three items each.
 Here are six ways to buy kids’ school clothes without blowing your budget.

-- Consignment shops/sales are great places for good-quality merchandise, especially high-end brands like Ralph Lauren and Hanna Anderson.
+Consignment stores are great places for good-quality merchandise, especially high-end brands like Ralph Lauren and Hanna Anderson.
 Shops typically have criteria for accepting clothing, which helps ensure good quality.
 Bonus tip: Before you shop, clean out your kids’ old clothes and bring them in to get credit toward your purchase.
-Check here to find a list of consignment shops/sales in your area.
-The site provides a list of sales by state.

-- Remember thrift shops such as Goodwill, Savers and Salvation Army.
-The merchandise rotates frequently, so one day you may find nothing, but the next day you might find a gold mine of adorable clothes.
+At Goodwill, Savers and the Salvation Army, the merchandise rotates frequently, so one day you may find nothing, but the next day you might find a gold mine of adorable clothes.
 Plus, a bonus here is that these organizations donate money to nonprofit agencies in your community to help those in need.

 Stores like Children’s Place, Gymboree, Crazy 8 and Kohl’s have such great sales that you should never pay full price at any of them.
 Sign up for their email lists so you get advance notice of sales.
 Look for discount codes online at RetailMeNot to boost your savings.